DataDog/integrations-core/arangodb/README.md

 ### Configuration

-1. Edit the `arangodb.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your arangodb performance data.
+1. Edit the `arangodb.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your ArangoDB performance data.
 See the [sample arangodb.d/conf.yaml][4] for all available configuration options.

 2. [Restart the Agent][5].